ElenaCoder/JavaScript30-Projects/project-23-speech-synthesis/README.md

 - Select from a variety of voices to speak the text.
 - Adjust the rate of speech.
 - Adjust the pitch of speech.
-- Type in custom text or choose from pre-defined options.
+- Adjust the volume of speech
-- Pause and resume speech playback.
+- Input text and convert it into speech.
-- Stop speech playback and start over.
+- Play and stop speech synthesis

 ## Technologies used